Couple described as adventure-seekers are free from captors

 “When she was young, we would take trips out West,” her mother Lyn Coleman told Philadelphia Magazine last year.
 “But she was never interested in going to the big tourist areas.
 She always wanted to know what normal life was like for people.”

-In the summer of 2012, the couple embarked on a journey that took them to Russia and the central Asian countries of Kazakhstan, Tajikistan and Kyrgyzstan and Afghanistan.
+In the summer of 2012, the couple embarked on a journey that took them to Russia and the central Asian countries of Kazakhstan, Tajikistan and Kyrgyzstan and, ultimately, Afghanistan.
 It was a risky venture for any couple traveling without escort, especially since Coleman was pregnant with their first child.

 But their parents didn’t find it all that surprising.